PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **a) Hardware problem.** Go back and read Troubleshooting point 3b. <br/>
 **b) Wrong tower flag.** the -tf option tells the script how to account for any software tinkering of tower locations via Marlin4MPMD 1.3.3 and/or M665 X/Y/Z adjustments (not to be confused with M666).
 You can try each tower flag (0, 1 and 2) until you find one that works.

-**7) Other Issues.** At this point, many users (both in this thread and elsewhere) have successfully run this script for all configurations of printer firmware on Octopi.
+**7) Other Issues.** At this point, many users have successfully run this script for all configurations of printer firmware on Octopi.
 Mac has not been as thoroughly-tested.
 If you're still having issues, please fill out the troubleshooting form at the bottom of this section, and post it via one of the following channels: <br/>
-a) File an issue on this Stack Overflow page. <br/>
+a) File an issue on this GitHub page. <br/>
 b) Respond to [my original thread on Facebook](https://www.facebook.com/groups/mpminideltaowners/permalink/2574670629215074/). <br/>
 c) Ask the question on [Reddit](https://www.reddit.com/r/mpminidelta/) and tag me /u/PurpleHullPeas <br/>